maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>He whakawhitiwhitinga whakaputanga hōputu whakararuraru te tūnga</translation>

 YES
 The translation is problematic.
-The phrase "Transaction change output index out of range" refers to the index (position) of the "change output" in a Bitcoin transaction being out of the allowable range.
-The provided Māori ('mi') translation does not accurately convey this meaning and appears confusing—using terms like "whakawhitiwhitinga whakaputanga hōputu whakararuraru te tūnga" which seems to mix unrelated words.

-A correct translation should closely reflect the technical nature:
+The provided 'mi' (Māori) text does not accurately convey the original meaning, and the sentence structure is incorrect.
+The English source means that the output index for the "change" in a transaction is out of the valid range.

-Correct translation (suggestion):
+Correct translation:
-Kua puta te rārangi o te tūtohi putanga huringa o te whakawhitinga ki waho i te rohe
+Kua puta atu te taupū putanga panoni o te whakawhitinga i ngā kapinga

-Explanation:
-- "whakawhitinga" = transaction
-- "putanga huringa" = change output
-- "tūtohi" or "kaitohu" (index)
-- "ki waho i te rohe" = out of range
 ```

 ```
         <source>Transaction must have at least one recipient</source>
         <translation>Me whiwhi whakaritenga tātari tētahi whiwhi whakaritenga ki te kaiwhiwhi kotahi i te minimuma</translation>

 YES
-The translation is problematic.
-The provided 'mi' (Māori) translation does not accurately convey the source meaning and includes several awkward or incorrect constructions.
-It appears to be partly machine-generated and does not clearly state the requirement: "Transaction must have at least one recipient."

-A more appropriate translation would be:
-Me kākā te whakawhitinga ki te kotahi kaiwhiwhi i te iti rawa.

-Explanation:
-- "Me kākā" = must have
-- "te whakawhitinga" = the transaction
-- "ki te kotahi kaiwhiwhi" = to at least one recipient
-- "i te iti rawa" = at least
+The translation is not an accurate or natural rendering of the English source.
+"Me whiwhi whakaritenga tātari tētahi whiwhi whakaritenga ki te kaiwhiwhi kotahi i te minimuma" is overly literal, awkward, and includes untranslated or unclear phrases (like "minimuma" for "minimum").
+The phrase doesn't convey the actual meaning in clear Māori ('mi').

 Correct translation:
-Me kākā te whakawhitinga ki te kotahi kaiwhiwhi i te iti rawa.
+Me whai te whakawhitinga ki te iti rawa kotahi te kaiwhiwhi.
 ```

 ```
         <source>Transaction needs a change address, but we can't generate it.</source>
         <translation>He hiahia te whakarerekē i te whakaritenga whakaritenga, engari kāore e taea e mātou te whakaputa.</translation>

 YES
-The translation is problematic.
-The phrase "Transaction needs a change address" specifically refers to Bitcoin's "change address," not to a generic alteration or modification.
-The translation uses "whakarerekē," which means "change" in the sense of alteration, not as used in Bitcoin jargon.
-Also, "whakaritenga whakaritenga" is a repetition and seems erroneous.
+The translation is inaccurate.
+The original sentence refers to "change address" in the context of Bitcoin (address to send the change back to), but the translation interprets "change" as "whakarerekē" (modification/change) and "transaction" ('whakaritenga') is repeated.

-Correct translation might be:
+Correct translation:
-E hiahia ana te whakawhitinga ki tētahi wāhitau huringa, engari kāore e taea e mātou te whakaputa.
+Kei te hiahia te whakawhitinga i tētahi wāhitau huringa, engari kāore e taea e mātou te waihanga.

-("wāhitau huringa" = change address in this context)
 ```

 ```